Police Drug Diversion Initiative (PDDI)

 - Provide people with the opportunity of early incentives to address their drug use.

-- Increase the number of people who use drugs diverted into drug education, assessment
+- Increase the number of people who use drugs diverted into drug education, assessment and treatment.

 - Increase the participation of Aboriginal people in drug assessment and treatment.